The Kindest Cut: Pruning in the Winter

 What Not to Prune

-Evergreen trees (pines, spruces, fir and other conifers) have their own pruning methods that are, in part, different from typical deciduous trees and shrubs.
-Like deciduous trees/shrubs, we prune evergreen trees in winter/early spring to get rid of crossed interior branching (thinning) and to shape the tree if starts to grow in a distorted way.
+Evergreen trees (pines, spruces, fir, and other conifers) have their own pruning methods that are, in part, different from typical deciduous trees and shrubs.
+Like deciduous trees/shrubs, we prune evergreen trees in winter/early spring to get rid of crossed interior branching (thinning) and to shape the tree if it starts to grow in a distorted way.
 But differently from deciduous trees/shrubs, But pruning evergreens to control their height is done differently than deciduous trees and shrubs.
 To keep evergreens more compact and densely branched, we do so by cutting/snapping off the tops sections of the candles (see photo below).
 See May 2019 blog and video.

 Pruning to Thin and Shape Evergreens

-This is best done during the winter months if the thinning of interior branches is extensive.
+This is best done during the winter months if the thinning of interior branches are extensive.
 Removing just a few can be done during the spring and summer months as well.